donalotiarnaigh/weather-app/docs/p1_wbs.md

 - All dependencies are up-to-date with no vulnerabilities
 - Development environment supports efficient workflow (Partially Completed) ✓
 - Application functions correctly with all improvements
+- Basic tests are in place for critical functionality